nyhave/VideoTinder/README.md

 ## Development Notes

 The profile filtering logic used on the Daily Discovery page lives in `src/selectProfiles.js`.
-Keeping this code in its own module makes it easy to move the same logic to a Firebase Cloud Function when needed.
-Cloud Functions for Firebase can run JavaScript or TypeScript, so the helper can be reused on the server with minimal changes.
+Keeping this code in its own module makes it easy to reuse the same logic in a Netlify Function when needed.
+Netlify Functions run on Node.js with a generous free plan, so the helper can be moved to the server with minimal changes.
+An example implementation lives in `netlify/functions/select-profiles.js`.

 ## Push Notifications